 This five acre pine plantation contains red and white pines.
-The trees were planted in the early 1960’s.
-The tree were provided as part of a land program.
-They received 5,000 white pine and 5,000 red pine.
+The trees were planted in the early 1960s as part of a land program.
+5,000 white pine and 5,000 red pine were planted.

 Owls roost in the pines during winter because the evergreen branches provide a windbreak after the trees of the hardwood forest have lost their leaves.
-Hawks, blue-jays, kinglets, crows, squirrels and insects also use the pine forest.
-Deer and other animals occasionally visit the pine forest, but they find little cover in which to hide.
+Hawks, blue-jays, kinglets, crows, squirrels, and insects also use the pine forest.
+Deer and other animals occasionally visit, but they find little cover in which to hide.

 Take a deep breath before you leave and enjoy the cool, fragrant air.
 The pines are refreshing year round, and numerous animal tracks are easy to spot during the winter.